- Free version available

 Why buy TunnelBear?

-If you need more than that, TunnelBear costs $9.99 (£7.51) per month or $59.88 (£45.08) per year, with the annual fee working out to a reasonable, but unremarkable £3.76 a month.
+If you need more than that, TunnelBear works out £7.64 for a monthly subscription or £45.87 per year, with the annual fee working out to a reasonable, but unremarkable £3.82 a month.
 The company accepts payment in bitcoin if you want to add an extra layer of privacy.

-TunnelBear’s overall performance is reliable and consistently improving and its free tier is extremely useful for those who occasionally need a VPN but don’t have the inclination or financial resources to subscribe to one.
+TunnelBear’s overall performance is consistently good, and its free tier is extremely useful for those who occasionally need a VPN but don’t have the inclination or financial resources to subscribe to one.
+Streaming media fans should look to Windscribe, though, while Kaspersky Secure Connection is cheaper and faster and Private Intenet Access has proven its no-logging claim.